TsvetoslavVasev/TF-Text-Summarization/README.md

 # TF-Text-Summarization
-Simple short news text summarisation using TensorFlow and a Transformer Model built from scratch
+-Simple short news text summarization using TensorFlow and a Transformer Model built from scratch.